damianhakert/damianhakert.github.io/source/posts/2016-04-20-ssg-overview-gitlab-pages.html.md

 ### Supported languages and services

-Static servers fully support any language or script interpreted by browsers themselves, known as **client-side** processing.
+Static servers fully support any language or script interpreted by browsers, known as **client-side** processing.
 Let's just remember that a static site is essentially composed by three components: the structure (HTML), the layout and styles (CSS) and the behavior (JavaScript).

 _Supported languages and file extensions_